Ashok Mahto gang: In popular culture

-In 2018, Indian Police Service (IPS) officer Amit Lodha, who was posted in Sheikhpura during the time of the arrest of Pintu Mahto, wrote a book tiled "Bihar Diaries"; although the book does not name him, media reports match the story to the life of Pintu Mahto.
+In 2018, Indian Police Service (IPS) officer Amit Lodha, who was posted in Sheikhpura during the time of the arrest of Pintu Mahto, wrote a book titled "Bihar Diaries"; although the book does not name him, media reports match the story to the life of Pintu Mahto.
 In 2022, a Netflix web series named Khakee: The Bihar Chapter portrayed the story of Pintu Mahto, the sharpshooter of Ashok Mahto gang, which led to controversies, as Bihar government reportedly filed a suit against IPS Amit Lodha for misusing his position and indulging in corrupt practices.
 Following which, Lodha was suspended for his commercial deal with Netflix, while being an incumbent government officer.
 According to senior journalist Kanhaiya Bhelari, the unease in the ruling dispensation of Bihar was caused because of the portrayal of Mahtos as the villains in the web series.
 According to the reports, they are considered as heroes in many quarters of the state, as they are reported to have avenged deaths of many backward castes in the region of their influence in course of their war against the upper castes.
 Pintu Mahto, on whose life the web series is said to be based, also alleged IPS Lodha for defaming him and a particular community.

 In 2023, in a meeting of a body called "Kurmi Mahapanchayat" in Warlisganj, which was attended by local leaders and some of the members of Zila Parishad, a call for release of Ashok Mahto was made.
 The attendants decided to initiate a processing in this regard up to the level of Member of Legislative Assemblies and higher echelon of government.

 In February 2023, some newspaper reports also claimed that the release of Ashok Mahto was supported by former Union Minister Upendra Kushwaha, who sought relaxation provided to other criminals under the rule of Parole as reason to extend support to the idea of acquittal of Mahto.

+Later

+Ashok Mahto was released from prison in 2023 after serving imprisonment of 17 years.
+In 2024, he married Anita Mahto in an inter-caste marriage as he was promised by Rashtriya Janata Dal leadership that he will get the party symbol to contest from Munger Lok Sabha constituency in 2024 Indian General Elections.
+Subsequently, Lalu Prasad Yadav fielded his wife Anita Mahto from Munger constituency against Lalan Singh in 2024 Lok Sabha polls.